openvinotoolkit/openvino/docs/dev/static_libaries.md

 With the static OpenVINO Runtime, all these modules should be linked into a final user application and **the list of modules/configuration must be known for the CMake configuration stage**.
 To minimize the total binary size, you can explicitly turn `OFF` unnecessary components.
 Use [[CMake Options for Custom Compilation|CMakeOptionsForCustomCompilation ]] as a reference for OpenVINO CMake configuration.

-For example, to enable only IR v11 reading and CPU inference capabilities without G-API preprocessing, use:
+For example, to enable only IR v11 reading and CPU inference capabilities, use:
 ```sh
 cmake -DENABLE_INTEL_GPU=OFF \
       -DENABLE_INTEL_GNA=OFF \